Xiar-fatah/DD2421/README.md

 | MONK-2  | 0.00375 | 0.0024 | 0.0010  | 0.0156 | 0.0172 | 0.0062  |
 | MONK-3  | 0.00712 | 0.2937 | 0.00083 | 0.0028 | 0.2559 | 0.0070  |

+The attribute with the highest value on the information gain is selected for splitting.
+For MONK-1: a_5, MONK-2: a_5 and for MONK-3: a_2.

 4.
 >For splitting we choose the attribute that maximizes